fvanroie/openHASP-docs/docs/devices/az-touch.md

         <a href="https://raw.githubusercontent.com/HASwitchPlate/openHASP-docs/master/docs/assets/images/devices/esp32-touchdown-features.png" data-toggle="lightbox" data-gallery="example-gallery" rel="lightbox[vacation]" data-title="ESP32 TouchDown" data-footer="Original image by Dustin Watts - Used with permission"></a>
 </div>

-## TFT 2.4" Touch Shield
+The AZ-Touch wall enclosure set comes with a 2.4" or 2.8" ILI9341 display and uses a XPT2046 resistive touchscreen controller.

-AZ-Touch wall enclosure set with XPT2046 resistive touchscreen
+The kit comes with a pre-soldered PCB, but with loose headers.

-There are 2 ways to connect an ESP32:
+There are 2 ESP32 footprint options for soldering headers onto the PCB:

 1. Plug a compatible ESP32 onto the female headers on the back
 2. Attach a [LOLIN D32 Pro V2.0][3] using the 10-pin TFT connector and cable